 Review the requirements and follow the steps below to apply to become an international first-year student at ASU.

 Applying to ASU as an international student

-Must have three years of high school work (If you are currently in high school, ASU needs to see 9–11 grade work.
-If you have completed high school then ASU needs to see 10–12 grade work).
+Must have three years of high school coursework.
+(If you are currently in high school, ASU needs to see 9–11 grade coursework.
+If you have completed high school, ASU needs to see 10–12 grade coursework.)

 Must have and present a completed high school diploma or certificate.

 ASU may offer conditional undergraduate admission to international applicants to an on-campus program who meet the academic (aptitude) requirements but who are not proficient in English.
 This offer of conditional admission will give you time to improve your English proficiency before you start classes at ASU.
 Your conditional admission offer is good for up to three semesters, during which time you must meet one of these requirements to begin your ASU experience.

 International students who completed high school outside the U.S. are required to meet the following competency requirements: